artgolden/tribolium_processing/README.md

 - You have an option to use previously cropped stacks if you had run the script on this dataset already.
 This will continue the script execution from the second to last generated cropped Z-stack.
 - You can launch several scripts with the same JSON file on the same folder with datasets and they will run in parallel.

+You can see output and potential errors in the output window of the script editor or in the log file in the direcotory with all datasets folders (see **Outputs**)

 ##### Manual crop box creation
 The script bounding box identification struggles with datasets where embryo flourescence is very low or only on one side.
 In these cases you need to create a manual crop box for each direction.
 You can do this as follows:
 - Download create_manual_crop_box.py script the same way you did auto_B_branch_processing.py